-We are a multi-disciplinary financial services business, with a diverse array of investment, advisory, and administrative capabilities with which we serve our clients and investors around the globe; and provide value to our shareholders.
-Our business is organized into two business segments: Wealth Management and Strategic Alternatives (formerly known as Asset Management):
+We are a global wealth management firm, with a diverse array of investment, advisory, and administrative capabilities with which we serve our clients and investors; and provide value to our shareholders.
+Our business is currently organized into two business segments: Wealth Management and Strategic Alternatives (formerly known as Asset Management):

-- we manage or advise approximately \$71.0 billion in combined assets as of March 31, 2024; - in our Wealth Management segment, we provide holistic solutions for our wealth management clients through our full spectrum of wealth management services, including discretionary investment management services, non-discretionary investment advisory services, trust services, administration services, and family office services; - in our Strategic Alternatives segment, we assist our investors with alternative investments and co-investments by providing access to highly differentiated opportunities in these areas as well as structuring and selecting partners with a proven track record in alternative asset classes, with attractive risk adjusted return characteristics.
+- we manage or advise approximately \$71.9 billion in combined assets as of June 30, 2024; - in our Wealth Management segment, we provide holistic solutions for our wealth management clients through our full spectrum of wealth management services, including discretionary investment management services, non-discretionary investment advisory services, trust services, administration services, and family office services; - in our Strategic Alternatives segment, we assist our investors with alternative investments and co-investments by providing access to highly differentiated opportunities in these areas as well as structuring and selecting partners with a proven track record in alternative asset classes, with attractive risk adjusted return characteristics.